dekkerlab/speckle_RNA_dynamics_paper/Figures/README.md

 conda activate <env_name>
 ```

+Typical installation of software and dependencies should take a few minutes.
 All figures generated in **R** list their required packages at the top of each script, so no separate R
 environment file is provided — install the packages named in the relevant `Fig_*/*.R` script.

 ---